Van Halen: 1972–1977: Formation and early history

 The Van Halen brothers were born in Amsterdam, the Netherlands, Alex Van Halen in 1953 and Eddie Van Halen in 1955, sons to Dutch musician Jan Van Halen and Indonesian-born Indo Eugenia Van Beers.
 The family moved to Pasadena, California, in 1962.
 Eddie began learning classical piano by ear, and became so proficient he won an annual piano recital contest two or three years in a row, despite never mastering sight-reading sheet music.
 The brothers began playing music together in the 1960s, with Eddie on drums and Alex on guitar.
-However, while Ed was delivering newspapers to pay off his drum set, Alex secretly developed a passion and proficiency at them.
+However, while Eddie was delivering newspapers to pay off his drum set, Alex secretly developed a passion and proficiency at them.
 Eventually, out of frustration and brotherly competition, Eddie told Alex, "OK, you play drums and I'll play your guitar."

 The Van Halen brothers formed their first band, the Broken Combs, in 1964.
 As they gained popularity playing backyard parties and local high school functions, they changed their name first to the Trojan Rubber Co, then in 1972 to Genesis, later to Mammoth when they discovered Genesis was already in use by a major-label British band.
 At this time the band included Eddie on both vocals and lead guitar and friend Mark Stone on bass.
 They rented a sound-system from Indiana-born Pasadena transplant David Lee Roth for $10 per night.
 Roth fronted a local R&B influenced rock band the Red Ball Jets.
 Roth's uncle Manny owned Cafe Wha? in New York City until 1968.
 Partly to save money, they invited Roth to join as their lead vocalist despite previous unconvincing auditions.
 Ultimately Roth's charismatic "Jim Dandy" approach would be both an artistic foil to Eddie's circumspect, guitar prodigy talents as well as allowing Eddie to focus his energies on song composition.